Where are you located?

 During mid-week when the park is closed we need to know in advance that your group wants to visit the park.
 Such groups need the required two-vehicle minimum and at least one person should be a member of the park and have knowledge regarding vehicle recovery and repair.
 To make a mid-week reservation, call Lynn at 570-640-0194 or email email@example.com.

 Does our group need a trail guide?

 It is not a requirement, but if your club is visiting for the first time, you may want to have a guide to show you around.
 However, the trails are well-marked and groups are provided with maps, and we have found that most people are able to navigate themselves quite well on their own.
-If you wish to have a guide, ask for one when you schedule your visit.
-If you wish to have a trail guide, visit offroad-consulting.com or email firstname.lastname@example.org.
+There are 3rd party phone apps such as maprika and maplets which will show your location on the trail map to help guide you.
+If you wish to have a guide, visit offroad-consulting.com or email firstname.lastname@example.org.

 What are the trails like?

 The trail network consists of existing forest roads and trails that were cut open by hand with the help of several 4wd clubs.
 The trails are marked with signs and maps are provided.
 The trails are rated green (easy), blue (intermediate), black (hard), and red (extreme).
 Several trails have many bypasses so that groups of different levels can run a trail together.
 If you like mud, check out the West property, several of the green-blue trails are very muddy.
 When you check your group in, speak to one of the club officers for help in picking trails to run.
 Our parking/staging area is located on the perimeter of the forest, so you will encounter trails of all levels within moments of your group leaving the parking area.

 Should I bring food?

 Yes.
 Food, snacks, beverages and water is advisable since you will be on the trails all day.
 Also remember to bring any prescription medicine.